Skip to Main Content

 SAD may begin during the teen years or in adulthood.
 Like other forms of depression, it occurs more often in women than in men.

-People who live in places with long winter nights are at greater risk of SAD.
+People who live in places with long winter nights are at high risk of SAD.
 A less common form of the disorder involves depression during the summer months.

 Symptoms usually build up slowly in the late autumn and winter months.
 Symptoms are usually the same as with other forms of depression: